hnb-rabear/excel-to-unity-example/README.md

 | -------- | ---------- | ------- | ------- | ----- | ---- |
 ```

+Localization Sheets are named with the prefix `Localization` and follow these rules:

-- The sheet name must have `Localization` as a prefix or suffix.
+- TThe sheet name must start with `Localization`.
-- This sheet has a structure that includes 2 key columns, one is the main key `idString` and the other is the additional key `relativeId`.
+- Each sheet has two key columns: the main key `idString` and an additional key `relativeId`.
-- The following columns will contain localized content.
+- The following columns contain localized content.
-- The key of a row is a combination of `idString` and `relativeId`.
+- The key for each row is a combination of `idString` and `relativeId`.
+- `relativeId` can reference an ID from the IDs sheets.

 ```
 For example, if idString is "hero_name" and relativeId is 1, then the key will be hero_name_1